k0pernicus/arOS/README.md

-# aos
+# arOS
-Another Operating System - a simple Rust OS to learn how to create one
+Another Rust Operating System - a simple Rust OS to learn how to create one